Skip to content

 # Run a graph and pass flags to it

-./actrun my_graph.act --my_flag=test --another_flag=123
+./actrun my_graph.act --my-flag=test --another-flag=123

 # Run a graph with your own config file, and pass flags to it

-./actrun --config-file=/path/to/config.actconfig my_graph.act --my_flag=test --another_flag=123
+./actrun --config-file=/path/to/config.actconfig my_graph.act --my-flag=test --another-flag=123

-Note: actrun specific flags (like --config_file) must be placed before the graph filename.
+Note: actrun specific flags (like --config-file) must be placed before the graph filename.
 Everything after the filename is treated as an argument for the graph itself.

 You can configure the runtime behavior and define default values using environment variables.
 This is useful for CI/CD environments or setting defaults for the user.